 - 1. Supporting and advocating for Community Health Workers (CHWs) - 2.
 Expanding access to telehealth - 3.
 Addressing workforce shortages across the health care industry - 4.
-Increasing transparency on costs and expanded reimbursement
+Increasing transparency through data collection and evaluation

 The goal is to approach these four areas with a thoughtful action plan to achieve measurable impact in the lives of moms, families and communities over a three-to-five-year period.